Characterization of Weyl functions in the class of operator-valued generalized Nevanlinna functions: Introduction

-In Section \ref{s8}, we apply abstract results of sections \ref{s4} and \ref{s6}, mostly Theorem \ref{theorem32}, on examples.
-In Example \ref{example46}, for a given regular function $Q\in N_{\kappa}(\mathcal{H})$ with boundedly invertible derivative $Q'(\infty)$ represented by a given relation $A$, we find closed symmetric relation $S$ so that $Q$ is the Weyl function associated with $(S,A)$.
-Then we find the corresponding ordinary boundary triple $\Pi$.
+In Section \ref{s8}, we make use of the abstract results of sections \ref{s4} and \ref{s6}.
+In examples \ref{example46} and \ref{example410}, the functions have a boundedly invertible derivative $Q'(\infty)$, i.e. they satisfy the assumptions of Theorem \ref{theorem32}.
+Therefore, we apply Theorem \ref{theorem32} to find the closed symmetric relation $S$ and the corresponding ordinary boundary triple $\Pi$ in each of the examples so that $Q$ is the Weyl function associated with $\Pi$.
+In Example \ref{example410}, we use Theorem \ref{theorem32} also to find relation matrices $\hat{\mathcal {R}}$, $\hat{A}$, $S$ and $S^{+}$ for the given function $Q \in N_{\kappa}(\mathcal{H})$ represented by $A$.

-It is usually very difficult to find the representing relation of a function $Q \in N_{\kappa}(\mathcal{H})$.
-Theorem \ref{theorem32} gives us new relationships between linear relations $A$, $\hat{A}$, $S$, $S^{+}$ and $\hat{\mathcal {R}}$, which make it easier finding those linear relations.
-For example, by means of Theorem \ref{theorem32} we find $\hat{\mathcal {R}}$, $\hat{A}$, $S$ and $S^{+}$, given the representing relation $A$ of $Q$, see Example \ref{example48}.
+In Example \ref{example48} we prove that the strict part $\tilde{Q}$ of the function $Q$ used in Example \ref{example22} is indeed a Weyl function corresponding to some symmetric relation $S$ and the corresponding boundary triple $\Pi$.